dustinhub1/My-first-repository-/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_

-This allows redundant installation across multiple servers that can be back ups of each other.
+No configuration was performed manually, which is advantageous because this allows redundant installation across multiple servers that can be back ups of each other.
 We can be certain all of the servers have the same installation and we don't have to connect to each one separately to do so.

 The playbook implements the following tasks: Install docker Install python3 Install Docker pip Download Docker image Enable Docker